ph-u/CMEE_ph-u/Week02/readme.md

 #### Output

+1. 30-lined python interpreter output
-1. python interpretor output; 2. saves the output into a `csv` file in `Data` subdirectory
+2. saves the output into a `csv` file in `Data` subdirectory

 *****

 ### basic_io.py

 #### Features

+1. first of three basic_io.py sections -- output lines from `txt` file
-1. python interpretor output an input `csv` file; 2. print a list of numbers into `txt` file; 3. save a python dictionary into binary file, then read and print in python interpretor
+2. print a list of numbers into `txt` file
+3. save a python dictionary into binary file, then read and print in python interpreter

 #### Suggested input